 The key performance indicators used by management in assessing the performance of the Company are the monitoring of the fair value movement and the mortgage redemptions during the year, together with the trigger event around the credit rating of the Company's bank account provider.
 These have been identified by management as key drivers in the performance of the Company.
-More details for the fair value movement are in note 4 and details for the redemptions are in note 8.
+More details for the fair value movement is in note 5 and details for the redemptions are in note 9.